 KaiFly™ from Kaivac offers a better solution.
 A system of microfiber, squeegee and chemical injection, the KaiFly™ removes bio-pollutants quickly without the risk of cross-contamination.
 The ergonomic design eliminates scrubbing and the risk of strain injuries.

-Regular, consistent cleaning, will go a long way in preventing the spread of germs in schools.
+Following these cleaning tips for healthy schools and providing regular, consistent cleaning will go a long way in preventing the spread of germs in schools.
 Don’t forget other common-sense preventions like washing hands regularly, staying home if you’re sick and getting a flu shot.